 On May 31, 2019, the National Oceanic and Atmospheric Administration announced that North Carolina State University’s North Carolina Institute for Climate Studies (NCICS) will host an anchor location of the Cooperative Institute for Satellite Earth System Studies (CISESS).
 The $175-million, five-year agreement will fund a multi-institution consortium led by the University of Maryland (UMD) and NC State University.

-CISESS will begin operations on July 1, 2019, and will expand on the success of the Cooperative Institute for Climate and Satellites (CICS), founded in 2009 under a similar partnership between NC State and UMD.
+CISESS, which began operations on July 1, 2019, expands on the success of the Cooperative Institute for Climate and Satellites (CICS), founded in 2009 under a similar partnership between NC State and UMD.